brendanofallon/SNPSVM/README.md

 SNPSVM
 ------
 Pronounced "snip ess-vee-ehmmm",  SNPSVM is a support vector machine based method for identifying sequence variants in next-gen sequencing data.
 It takes as input a BAM-formatted alignment of sequencing reads, and emits a VCF formatted file describing where all the SNPs (single nucleotide polymorphisms) are.
-At least, that's the idea.
  SNPSVM is in the early stages of development, but can be used to produce a list of variant calls.
 Work is ongoing, so expect some bugs and lots of changes.

 -----